-&lt;sup>2 Harris.
+2 Harris.

 Sam Harris draws a connection between morality and the understanding of other people and encourages social experts and scientists to create moral standards grounded on scientific paradigms.
 He addresses morality in terms of both human and animal welfare.
 He emphasizes the use of science to investigate who we are and how we need to be.
-He thinks it might be possible to stop religion from trampling on human values.
+He thinks stopping religion from trampling on human values might be possible.

 Richard Dawkins values scientific understanding above religious authority.
-He asserts, "We do not need God in order to be good or wicked."
-Dawkins pursues Einstein's quotation to buttress his argument:
+He asserts, "We do not need God to be good or wicked."
+Dawkins pursues Einstein's quotation to bolster his argument:

 "If people are decent merely because they dread punishment, and hope for reward, then we are a wretched lot indeed."
+1

-Dawkins supports humans forming their own moral values and principles without the intervention of God.
-According to Dawkins, "Some philosophers, especially Kant, have sought to derive absolute morality from non-religious sources.
+Dawkins supports humans in forming their moral values and principles without the intervention of God.
+Dawkins states, "Some philosophers, especially Kant, have sought to derive absolute morality from non-religious sources.
 Kant proposes a moral model based on duty, "morality for duty, not for God."
 And it is impossible to deduce universal moral values from the Holy Bible.
 Throughout this approach, Dawkins critiques the Bible for failing to reach moral judgments consistently.
-Dawkins offers a few of his own moral standards.
+Dawkins offers a few of his moral standards.

-- Take pleasure in your own sexuality as long as it does not harm others, and let others do the same with their own, whatever they desire.
-It should not be your concern. - Do not mistreat or discriminate against others on the basis of their gender, colour, and (as much as possible) species. - Teach your children to think critically, assess the evidence, and disagree with you instead of trying to indoctrinate them.
-Both Islam and Christianity teach children that blind trust is a good thing and that performing trust is virtue. - Consider the future over a span of time that is longer than your own.
+- Take pleasure in your sexuality as long as it does not harm others, and let others do the same with their own, whatever they desire.
+It should not be your concern. - Do not mistreat or discriminate against others based on their gender, colour, and (as much as possible) species. - Teach your children to think critically, assess the evidence, and disagree with you instead of trying to indoctrinate them.
+Islam and Christianity teach children that blind trust is good and that performing trust is a virtue. - Consider the future over a period that is longer than your own.